ISSN 2674-8053 | Receive article updates on Telegram: https://t.me/mapamundiorg

 Expansion of the security council and the Brazilian position: a game of global interests

 Brazil, in a bold diplomatic initiative, recently proposed significant changes to the structure of the UN Security Council, calling for the end of the veto power (at least temporarily) and the inclusion of eleven new permanent members.
 This movement reflects not only a search for greater recognition of Brazil on the international stage, but also an attempt to reform a structure that many see as obsolete and not representative of current geopolitical reality.
 The Brazilian proposition, according to sources such as the UOL portal, suggests that the suspension of the veto power, a prerogative of the five current permanent members (U.S, UK, France, China and Russia), whether for a period of 15 years.
-The argument is that this would allow for more decision-making..
+The argument is that this would allow for more detailed decision-making..

 500 days of war in ukraine